 A standard workday usually takes over the largest part of our lives, leaving us with little time for anything else.
 And with most jobs being office-based, they usually lead to a sedentary lifestyle.

-So, if you’re on the hunt for a healthier career, whether it’s physically or mentally, then you’ve come to the right place.
+So, if you’re on the hunt for a healthier career and better work-life balance, whether it’s physically or mentally, then you’ve come to the right place.

 Here, we will walk you through the healthiest jobs on the market!

 Average annual salary: $80,790

 As a university professor, you’ll have plenty of time outside of work for personal hobbies and activities.
 And since the work environment involves little to no stress, you’ll generally feel more rested and will have longer holiday breaks than most other professions.